-- definite purchase/sale (code 11), - goods movements between subsidiaries in different Member States ('intercompany transfer') (code 11) - sale on consignment, on approval, or on trial (code 12) - barter (payment in kind) (code 13),

-- financial leasing and hire purchase (code 14), - other (dispatch/arrival with a view to sale e.g. dispatch to warehouses and distribution centres in another Member State) (code 19)
+- definite purchase/sale (code 11), - goods movements between subsidiaries in different Member States ("inter-company transfer") (code 11) - sale on consignment, on approval, or on trial (code 12) - barter (payment in kind) (code 13), - financial leasing and hire purchase (code 14), - other (dispatch/arrival with a view to sale e.g. dispatch to warehouses and distribution centres in another Member State) (code 19)

-If this transaction does not involve a payment or other remuneration, transaction code 3 should be used.
+If this transaction does not involve a financial compensation or other, transaction code 3 should be used.